Hesperocyparis arizonica: Description

-Hesperocyparis arizonica is a coniferous evergreen tree with a conic to ovoid-conic crown.
+Hesperocyparis arizonica is a coniferous tree with a conic to ovoid-conic crown.
 It grows to heights of 10–25 m, and its trunk diameter reaches 55 cm.
 The foliage grows in dense sprays, varying from dull gray-green to bright glaucous blue-green.
 The leaves are scale-like, 2–5 mm long, and produced on rounded (not flattened) shoots.
 The seed cones are globose to oblong, 15–33 mm long, with 6 or 8 (rarely 4 or 10) scales, green at first, maturing gray or gray-brown about 20–24 months after pollination.
 The cones remain closed for many years, only opening after the bearing branch is killed (in a wildfire or otherwise), allowing the seeds to colonize the bare ground exposed by the fire.
 The male cones are 3–5 mm long, and release pollen in February–March.

 Taxonomy

 Hesperocyparis arizonica was given its first scientific name and described by Edward Lee Greene in 1882 as Cupressus arizonica, placing it in genus Cupressus.
 This description was soon after disputed by Maxwell T. Masters who, in 1896, published a journal article where he said it should be considered a subspecies of Cupressus benthamii with the variety name of arizonica.
 A similar classification reducing it to a subspecies as Cupressus lusitanica subsp. arizonica was posthumously published by René Maire in 1952.
 There also have been publications that suggested moving it as a species to a different genus such as Callitropsis in 2006 and a new genus, Neocupressus, in 2009.

 As of 2024 Plants of the World Online (POWO), World Flora Online (WFO), and the USDA Natural Resources Conservation Service PLANTS database (PLANTS) list H. arizonica as the correct species name.
 This classification was published by Jim A. Bartel in 2009.
 However, Cupressus continues to be used in professional papers by some scientists.

 Other disagreements have been over the validity of various subspecies of H. arizonica.
 A total of eleven have been validly published.
 However seven of these are listed as synonyms by POWO and WFO as of 2024.
 The remaining four are listed as separate species: